 Creating strong, compassionate Dementia Care Leaders from across the country who focus on development, knowledge, practice and networking.

-Being a Dementia Leaders and staying abreast of changes in dementia care is crucial as the baby boomer generation continues to age.
+Being a Dementia Leader and staying abreast of changes in dementia care is crucial as the baby boomer generation continues to age.
 With the “graying of America,” an unprecedented number of people are experiencing memory loss and new diagnoses of Alzheimer’s disease are made daily.

 A special set of skills is required for leaders of these individuals.
 Today’s best practices emphasize person-centered, ability-focused care that is based on getting to know each person and understanding his or her specific self-direction.